Channel 4 First Cut Pitch

 - One week’s NFTS training (plus wages for that week) paid for by the Channel 4 Alpha Fund which supports new talent and Creative Diversity.

-This year, rather than pitch ideas for First Cut films, five shortlisted directors will vie to prove that they are ready to take on the challenge of an hour-long, post watershed doc for Channel 4 by presenting a 2-3 minute documentary film that answers an editorial brief set by Channel 4 for this event.
-These short docs will be a unique opportunity for directors to showcase their ability to tell a captivating factual story, find and develop great contributers and work effectively in an edit.
+This year, rather than pitch ideas for First Cut films, five shortlisted directors vied to prove that they were ready to take on the challenge of an hour-long, post watershed doc for Channel 4 by presenting a 2-3 minute documentary film that answers an editorial brief set by Channel 4 for this event.
+These short docs were a unique opportunity for directors to showcase their ability to tell a captivating factual story, find and develop great contributors and work effectively in an edit.

-Each director will introduce, show and discuss their films in front of the audience and a panel of executive producers, established directors, and Lina Prestwood, Commissioning Editor for First Cut.
-Together they will decide - in front of the Sheffield Doc/Fest audience - who they think is the most promising director and award the prize at the end of the pitch event.
+Each director introduced, showed and discussed their films in front of the audience and a panel of executive producers, established directors, and Lina Prestwood, Commissioning Editor for First Cut.
+Together they decided - in front of the Sheffield Doc/Fest audience - who they thought was the most promising director and award the prize at the end of the pitch event.

-In the interests of fairness, Channel 4 will support each shortlisted director with a £500 production budget and one day with an editor at a post-house of Channel 4's choosing to polish their films.
-The brief will be announced on or before Friday 19th April 2013
+In the interests of fairness, Channel 4 supported each shortlisted director with a £500 production budget and one day with an editor at a post-house of Channel 4's choosing to polish their films.
+The brief for 2014 will be announced soon as well as details of the prize!

 Who is eligible?